Get insider access

 JLab Audio GO Air POP True Wireless

 The Anker SoundCore Liberty Air 2 Pro Truly Wireless and the JLab Audio GO Air POP True Wireless are similar earbuds, but the Anker are better for most purposes.
-The Anker have ANC, isolate you from more ambient sound, and have a companion app with sound customization features.
+The Anker have ANC, so they isolate you from more ambient sound, and have a companion app with sound customization features.
 They also have a higher IPX5 rating for water resistance and much lower latency with iOS and Android devices.
 On the other hand, the JLab have a much better battery performance, and their integrated mic has a better recording quality.

 EarFun Air Pro 2 True Wireless 2021